Installation

 Congratulations

 You have now finished setting up your Gaggia Classic Pro with GaggiMate and can start making coffee.
 To check more tasks on your first startup go to First Start.
+When you do the first test shots and check the system, remember that you’ll need to have a puck or blind filter in the machine to build any pressure.
+If you encounter any problems during the installation check our Troubleshooting guide or open a help thread in #gaggimate-help on Discord.

 Have questions?